Barre for Beginners: Find Your Inner Dancer

 Safety Tips for Beginners

-Building Strength and Flexibility with Barre
+Enhancing Strength and Flexibility by Barre

 Common Mistakes to Avoid